Click on any question below to see the answer.

-Does CIES prepare students for the TOEFL exam?
+Does CIES prepare students for the TOEFL or IELTS exam?

 Yes.
-We have a TOEFL preparation class twice a week in the afternoon that is free for all CIES students.
+We usually have a TOEFL or IELTS preparation class twice a week in the afternoon that is available for all CIES for an additional fee.
 In addition to this, students at CIES study five different English skills each day-Listening, Speaking, Composition, Reading, and Grammar in Use.
-In this way, we prepare students for the TOEFL and for university-level work once they have the appropriate TOEFL score.
+In this way, we prepare students for the TOEFL or IELTS and for university-level work at the same time.

 How long will it take to learn English?

-That depends on students' levels when they arrive at CIES and on how hard they work once they arrive.
-Depending on the individual, it can take from several months to a year.
+That depends on students' levels when they arrive at CIES, how hard they work once they arrive, and what their academic goals are.
+Depending on the individual, it can take from several months to a year and a half.